Medical expert of the article

 Treatment in pre- and perimenopause

-Separate diagnostic curettage with hysteroscopy has been shown to patients with suspected pathology of the endometrium, revealed during screening.
-With the newly diagnosed endometrial hyperplasia in postmenopausal women, hormonal therapy is advisable.
+Separate diagnostic curettage with hysteroscopy is indicated for patients with suspected endometrial pathology detected during screening examination.
+In case of newly detected endometrial hyperplasia in postmenopausal women, it is advisable to prescribe hormonal therapy.

-Hormonal therapy for endometrial polyps in postmenopausal women
+Hormonal therapy for endometrial polyps in postmenopause

-A drug | The glandular fibrous, fibrous polyps | Glandular polyps |
+Preparation | Glandular fibrous, fibrous polyps | Glandular polyps |

-Norethisterone | 5 mg / day for 6 months | 10 mg / day for 6 months |
+Norethisterone | 5 mg/day for 6 months | 10 mg/day for 6 months |

-Hydroxyprogesterone caproate | 250 mg once a week for 6 months | 250 mg twice a week for 6 months |
+Hydroxyprogesterone caproate | 250 mg once a week for 6 months | 250 mg 2 times a week for 6 months |

-Medroxyprogesterone | 10-20 mg / day for 6 months |
+Medroxyprogesterone | 10–20 mg/day for 6 months | 20–30 mg/day for 6 months |

 Further management